dwarvesf/handbook/moonlighting.md

 title: Moonlighting
 date: 2019-02-21
 description: We support your growth through side projects while ensuring they don't conflict with your work at Dwarves Foundation.
 This policy helps you balance outside work with your primary responsibilities.
 authors:
   - tieubao
 tags:
   - handbook
 ---

 ## Balancing outside work

-Moonlighting means working on professional, paid jobs outside your work at Dwarves Foundation.
+Moonlighting means working on professional, paid jobs outside your work.
 We recognize this isn't a black-and-white topic.
 One-time gigs, personal pursuits, and opportunities that help you grow can make life more interesting and fulfilling.
 We want to support these endeavors.

-At the same time, we need to ensure outside work doesn't create conflicts of interest or affect your focus, dedication, or performance at Dwarves Foundation.
+At the same time, we need to ensure outside work doesn't create conflicts of interest or affect your focus, dedication, or performance.
 Finding this balance requires thoughtful consideration.

 ## Activities we support